 The phone is surprisingly comfortable in the hand, considering its 6.1-inch display, and its incredibly light weight helps (162 grams).
 That lightweight nature gives a false impression that the G7 doesn’t feel as substantial as some other flagship phones.

 Overall, the G7 doesn’t do enough to differentiate its design from the competition.
-The notch design makes it look like many other phones, and while we like the new power button, the loss of the rear one strips away that LG identity.
+The colors available from most retailers are incredibly dull, the notch design makes it look like many other phones, and while we like the new power button, the loss of the rear one strips away that LG identity.
 That being said, we still think the phone looks sleek and modern — if a little boring — and it doesn’t feel unwieldy in the hand.
+If you’re going to buy it and you’re on T-Mobile, get the Raspberry Rose color, as it looks fantastic.

 LG places a lot of emphasis on its audio prowess with phones like the V30 — which sports a Quad DAC, and of course retains the headphone jack.
 The same Quad DAC and headphone jack is present on the G7 ThinQ, with support for DTS.X 3D sound, a surround sound technology similar to Dolby Atmos.